Skip to navigation Skip to content Skip to subnav

 (20) Program modifications.
 Provision for the registration, cancellation, and deregistration of the apprenticeship program and for the prompt submission of any program standard modification or amendment to the Vermont Registered Apprenticeship Program for approval.

 (21) Registering apprentices.
-Provision for apprenticeship agreements, modifications, and amendments, notice to the Vermont Registered Apprenticeship Program of persons who have successfully completed apprenticeship programs within 45 days of completion of all requirements, and notice of transfers, suspensions, and cancellations of apprenticeship agreements and a statement of the reasons therefore.
+Provision for apprenticeship agreements, modifications, and amendments; notice to the Vermont Registered Apprenticeship Program of persons who have successfully completed apprenticeship programs within 45 days after completion of all requirements; and notice of transfers, suspensions, and cancellations of apprenticeship agreements and a statement of the reasons for the action, transfer, suspension, or cancellation.

 (22) Cancellation.
 Provision for the authority to cancel an apprenticeship agreement during the probationary period by either party without cause.